slinkity/slinkity/www/src/_includes/examples/hydrate-component-page.md

 // about.jsx
 import { useState } from 'react'

-export const frontMatter = {
+export const island = {
-  hydrate: true,
+  client: 'load',
 }

 export default function About() {